neftjs/neft/index.coffee.md

 *NotPrimitive* utils.fill(*NotPrimitive* source, *NotPrimitive* object)
 -----------------------------------------------------------------------

-Translate *object* own properties into the *source* if they are defined in the *source* prototype and are not defined in the *source* as own properties.
+This function translates the given *object* own properties into the *source* object if they are defined in the *source* prototype and are not defined in the *source* as own properties.

 ```